-The main and very important issue at this moment in the environment is climate change.
+Environmental law is a complex body of law made up of global, international, national, state and local statutes, treaties, conventions, regulations and policies which seek to protect the environment and natural resources affected, impacted or endangered by human activities.
+The most important issue at this moment is climate change.
 Countries have recognized that climate change presents an ever growing threat to development, poverty eradication efforts, security and the welfare of their citizens.
 The impact of climate change is already being felt on every continent.
 Many political and military leaders around the world are now calling climate change the most serious threat to national security in the 21st century.
 Climate change has been called "perhaps the world's most fearsome weapon of mass destruction".
-Experts and leaders everywhere agree that climate change has a multiplier effect increasing the impact of other existing threats.
-According to the Intergovernmental Panel on Climate Change, the world’s greenhouse gas emissions are continuing to increase and on the present path, global temperature rise will far exceed the goal to limit of two degrees Celsius that countries have agreed upon to avoid the most dangerous effects of climate change.
-UN Secretary-General Ban Ki-moon hosted the Climate Summit in September 2014.
-This Summit was attended by representatives of governments, business and civil society, resulting in a series of climate initiatives.
-In December 2014, in Lima, Peru, countries moved to advance the negotiations further under the UN Framework Convention on Climate Change.
-At present, countries are discussing the legal nature of the agreement, the nature of the responsibilities and actions that each country will undertake, and mechanisms to review progress and to scale up action in the years ahead.
 From 30 November to 12 December, Paris hosted the 21st session of the Conference of the Parties (COP 21) to the United Nations Framework Convention on Climate Change (UNFCCC) and the 11th session of the meeting of the parties to the Kyoto Protocol (CMP 11).
 On 12 December, the parties reached a new global agreement on climate change.
 The agreement presents a balanced outcome with an action plan to limit global warming 'well below' 2°C.

 The main elements of the new Paris agreement:

-- long-term goal: governments agreed to keep the increase in global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit it to 1.5°C
+1. long-term goal: governments agreed to keep the increase in global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit it to 1.5°C;

-contributions: before and during the Paris conference countries submitted comprehensive national climate action plans to reduce their emissions
+2. contributions: before and during the Paris conference countries submitted comprehensive national climate action plans to reduce their emissions;

-- ambition: governments agreed to communicate every 5 years their contributions to set more ambitious targets
+3. ambition: governments agreed to communicate every 5 years their contributions to set more ambitious targets;

-- transparency: they also accepted to report to each other and the public on how well they are doing to implement their targets, to ensure transparency and oversight
+4. transparency: they also accepted to report to each other and the public on how well they are doing to implement their targets, to ensure transparency and oversight;

 This Research Guide is intended as a starting point for research in the field of International Environmental Law.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's classification index code 160p.
-Environmental Questions and subject heading (keyword) International Environmental Law are instrumental for searching through the Catalogue.
+The Library's systematic classification → Public international law and subject heading (keyword) International Environmental Law are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.